Courtroom GuidelinesCourts of Saskatchewan

-- Hats must be taken off while in the courtroom.
+- Hats must be removed and remain off while in the courtroom.

-- Ensure cell phones are turned off when you go into a courtroom.
+- Cell phones must be off in a courtroom.
 Accredited members of the media who use their cell phones or other devices for text messaging must display their media cards and are reminded that such use must not be disruptive to any courtroom or office.

-- Eating and drinking is not allowed in a courtroom.
+- Eating and drinking are not allowed in a courtroom.